Intro

 Before anything else, make sure you get a SIM card that already has data plan on it.
 I got a Vodafone prepaid SIM card for 5 Euros with 50 GB of data on 4G, which is more than plentiful for what I need.

 I started it up with a Stretch Lite distribution of Raspbian.
 Burned that on a micro SD card, connected the Raspberry Pi to my laptop via an Ethernet cable and enabled the sharing of internet from my laptop’s WiFi to the Ethernet interface.
-SSH into it with Putty with hostname raspberrypi.mshome.net and then let’s proceed.
+SSH into it with Putty with hostname raspberrypi.mshome.net

-You’ll notice that regardless to which USB port you connect the Sixfab shield, you will always get 4 USB ports in /dev/:
+You’ll notice that regardless to which USB port you connect the Sixfab shield, you will always get 4 USB ports in /dev/

-• /dev/ttyUSB0
+/dev/ttyUSB0

-• /dev/ttyUSB3 - the actual port through which the data flows.
+- the actual port through which the data flows.

 If you didn’t figure this out by now, the shield has a microUSB port through which everything is done - internet, configuring, GPS data, everything.
 The good part of this is that you can connect this to your laptop, install a driver that Quectel provides you and there you go: you have 4G access on yours.
 Here’s the driver you need for your Windows laptop.